nbalepur/DynaMiTE/README.md

 # DynaMiTE: Discovering Explosive Topic Evolutions with User Guidance

-This repository is the official implementation of "DynaMiTE: Discovering Explosive Topic Evolutions with User Guidance"
+This repository is the official implementation of "DynaMiTE: Discovering Explosive Topic Evolutions with User Guidance", which was accepted to Findings of ACL 2023

 ![model name](images/model.png)